-Waste from the nuclear power plants
+Waste from nuclear power plants

-High-level waste arises from the generation of electricity in the nuclear power plants.
+High-level waste arises from the generation of electricity in nuclear power plants.
 It consists of spent fuel assemblies and high-level waste from reprocessing.

 A nuclear power plant generates electricity from heat, which is released as a result of the fission of atomic nuclei in the reactor.
 Uranium serves as the fuel in the fuel assemblies.
 During nuclear fission, part of the uranium is transformed and radiates more strongly than before.
 This produces highly active substances, so-called activation products such as plutonium and fission products.
 These remain enclosed in the fuel assemblies.

-Low- and intermediate-level waste from nuclear power plants
+L/ILW from nuclear power plants

 This type of waste includes operational waste such as contaminated protective equipment, cleaning materials, tools, machine components, concentrated wastewater, ion-exchange resins and filters from cleaning systems.
 These waste products are prepared for deep geological disposal either on site or at the Zwilag interim storage facility in Würenlingen where they are then stored.